-A Free Zone is an area in any part of Malaysia declared by the Minister of Finance under the provision of Section 3(1) of the Free Zones Act 1960 to be either a Free Commercial Zone or a Free Industrial Zone.
-It is mainly designed to promote entreport trade, and is specially established for manufacturing companies that produce or assemble products mainly for export.
+A Free Zone is an area in any part of Malaysia declared by the Minister of Finance under the provision of Section 3(1) of the Free Zones Act 1990 to be either a Free Commercial Zone or a Free Industrial Zone.
+It is mainly designed to promote entrepot trade, and is specially established for manufacturing companies that produce or assemble products mainly for export.

-The activities and industries in Free Zones are subject to minimal customs formalities as they are deemed under Section 2 (1A) of the Customs Act 1967 to be outside the Principle Customs Area.
-Prohibition of Imports and Exports under Section 31, Transit and Transhipment under Part IVA, Port Clearances under Part V, General Provisions Affecting Vessels in Territorial Waters under Part VI, and Manifests under Part VII of the Customs Act 1967 also apply to a free zone.
+The activities and industries in Free Zones are subject to minimal customs formalities as they are deemed under Section 2 (1A) of the Customs Act 1967 to be outside the Principal Customs Area.
+Contrarily to tax-free status in this area, Prohibition of Imports and Exports under Section 31, Transit and Transhipment under Part IVA, Port Clearances under Part V, General Provisions Affecting Vessels in Territorial Waters under Part VI, and Manifests under Part VII of the Customs Act 1967 apply to a free zone.
+However, absolute or conditional prohibition items are still be exempted, subject to the approval of the Minister of Finance, if the area is deemed to be a principal customs area.